How to start an agency business

 6 tips on how to start an agency

-If you’re unfamiliar with how to run a business and what you need to do to find your ideal clients, simply follow the process below.
+If you’re unfamiliar with how to run a business and what you need to do to find your ideal clients, I’ve written out the steps you need to follow below.
+If you already know the specific type of agency you want to start up, you can also check out these guides:

 1) Find your target market